 Robotic systems combine three major domains that must be secured jointly:

-• Network and middleware layers: Many robots use standard middleware (ROS and vendor control buses) that, if misconfigured, expose administrative endpoints or allow message injection.
-Industry audits of collaborative robots have documented insecure transport, default credentials, and weak authentication in control interfaces.
+• Network and middleware layers: Many robots use standard middleware (ROS/ROS 2 and vendor control buses) that, if misconfigured, expose administrative endpoints or allow message injection.
+Industry audits and 2025–2026 reports on collaborative and humanoid robots document insecure transport, default credentials, and weak authentication.

 • Firmware and motion control: Command injection or malformed control messages can cause unsafe actuator behavior—such as excessive speed or torque spikes—unless firmware enforces strict motion limits and hardware interlocks.

-• Perception and sensors: Cameras, LiDAR, and IMUs can be spoofed or manipulated to defeat collision avoidance and fallback logic, leading to real-world hazards.
+• Perception and sensors: Cameras, LiDAR, and IMUs remain vulnerable to spoofing or manipulation, which can defeat collision avoidance and fallback logic, leading to real-world hazards.

 Regulatory Context